-Spend a bit longer to savour the Queen Charlotte Track, spending two nights at the luxurious Raetihi Lodge.
-This independent walk combines the best lodge and luxury hotel-style accommodation available on the track combined with luggage transfers, all meals including daily packed lunch and Picton drop off/pickups.
-After an exhilarating hike each day come to rest at Furneaux Lodge, Mahana Lodge and then spend two nights at Raetihi Lodge.
-If you would like a trip with an emphasis on luxury, personal service, local delicacies and fine wines, this is the package for you!
+Take a bit longer to savour the Queen Charlotte Track, spending two nights at the iconic Lochmara Lodge with a rest day to recharge part way through the walk.
+The deluxe independent walk combines our handpicked selection of lodge and hotel-style accommodation with three course dining each evening, luggage transfers, daily packed lunch and Picton drop off/pickups.
+After an exhilarating hike each day come to rest at Furneaux Lodge, Punga Cove and then spend two nights at Lochmara Lodge.
+If you would like to take just a little longer and savour the journey with a rest day to put your feet up and enjoy a massage or soak in a hot bath, this is the perfect trip for you!

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet